 Now that you’ve nailed down what dog traits best match up with yours, it’s time to think about which breed of dog to get.
 Fortunately, there are a variety of breeds that work both as companions and trained protection dogs, so picking the perfect pooch shouldn’t be too difficult.

-The Doberman pinscher is a dog that was originally bred to be a protection dog, so it’s a perfect choice.
+The Doberman pinscher is a dog that was originally bred to be a protection dog, so it’s a perfect choice for women living alone.
 One of the best traits of the Doberman is its appearance.
 Dobermans are big, imposing animals, and are certainly enough to make anyone think twice about breaking into your home or doing you harm.

 Dobermans are often called ‘velcro dogs’ because they insist on clinging to their owner’s side.
 So, if you love having a dog that follows you around this would be a great breed for you.